-Next, we gamified the consumption of those 11 million bottles of Coke into a chance to win prizes and share data with us marketers, via the branded website or app.
+Next, we gamified the consumption of those 11 million bottles of Coke into a chance to win prizes and share data with us marketers, via the branded website and mobile app.
 We not only wanted to sell Coca-Cola we wanted to drive those customers to our digital platforms to capture data.

 Enter “Kick, View, Win.”
 Every time someone enjoyed a Coke at a World Cup event across the Caribbean, the customer could look through the label of the empty bottle to see the prize and code on the other side.
 These codes would then be entered into the branded website or app (in exchange for some simple customer data) and redeemed for prizes.